kythyria/payday2-tools-rust/README.md

 + The [Dokany](https://dokan-dev.github.io/) userspace filesystem framework.

 This is a CLI app, you are referred to the `--help` parameter for syntax.

+# Credits
+Contains a fork of https://github.com/RazrFalcon/xmlparser modified to be spec-violatingly permissive.